SydCo99/MIDO/README.md

 ## The UNITE Community Database
-In light of ongoing discussions regarding terminology and taxonomy within the clinical microbiology community, MIDO uses the UNITE Community database to define different types of fungi, as this open-source database is operated by the mycology community, provides a novel taxon and species hypothesis approach combined with digitial object identifiers (DOIs), and synthesizes a number of different classification schemes.
+In light of ongoing discussions regarding terminology and taxonomy within the clinical microbiology community, MIDO utilizes the UNITE Community database to define different types of fungi.
+UNITE is an open-source database created and maintained by mycologists, which provides a novel taxon and species hypothesis approach combined with digitial object identifiers (DOIs), and it synthesizes a number of different classification schemes.
 UNITE provides traceable communication of taxa and their properties so that new understandings can be easily communicated and integrated.
 More information on UNITE here: [The Taxon Hypothesis Paradigm—On the Unambiguous Detection and Communication of Taxa](https://doi.org/10.3390/microorganisms8121910)

 ## Contact